- Go to the discussion notes for this course

 - Additional pdf readings linked below

-- Attendance at zoom meetings, participation in discussions (in meetings and on the forum), and surprize quizzes (at beginning of meetings), and surprize quizes (15%)
+- Attendance at zoom meetings, participation in discussions (in meetings), and surprize quizzes at beginning of meetings: 15%

 - Fishbowl team discussion for 15 minutes x 3 in groups of 3-4 students (students are marked individually): 20%

-- Critical bibliography on an apocalyptic leader or group (same as presentation and final essay topic), due week 7 (5%)
+- Critical bibliography on an apocalyptic leader or group, with at least 10 substantial and directly relevant sources (same as presentation and research paper topic), due week 7 (5%)

 - Essay 2: Research paper on your chosen apocalyptic leader or group, 10 pages, due week 12 (25%)